M-Power Regularized Least Squares Regression: -Power Regularized Least Squares Regression Algorithm

-which is well defined if $d_i + \lambda mn C \neq 0$, which is the case when $C>0$.
-Since $C \ge 0$ by definition, the only possibly problematic case is $C=0$, but this implies that $Y=0$, which is a degenerated case.
-Now we just need to calculate $C$, which verifies:
+It should be noted that $\Gamma$ is not convex in general, but \eqref{eq def gamma} can still be efficiently solved, as discussed in the algorithmic implementation below.

-Thus to obtain an explicit value for $\alpha'$, we need only to find a root of the function $F$ defined as follows~:
+\textbf{Algorithmic Implementation of $m$-RLSR.} Theorem \ref{th algo} implies that the solution of the optimization problem \eqref{eq Start} is expressed analytically as a function of $\gamma$, the global minimum of $\Gamma$.
+Although $\Gamma$ is not convex in general, it is sufficiently smooth to be solved efficiently.
+From a practical side, the minimization problem described in \eqref{eq def gamma} has the advantage of being with respect with a single scalar value.
+From a general perspective, if $m>1$, the problem can be rewritten as finding the unique fixed point of

-We have proven that any solution of \eqref{equation depart dual} can be written as a function of $C_0$, a root of $F$.
-But for $m>1$, $F$ is strictly concave, and $F(0)>0$, hence it has at most one root in $ \R_+$.
-Thus since $\lim_{C\rightarrow + \infty} F(C)=-\infty$, $F$ has exactly one root, which proves Theorem~\ref{th algo}. \epf
+In particular, it is interesting to note that for $m=2$, the previous equation immediately gives $\gamma=n\lambda$ and we retrieve the usual solution of the KRR.
+Solving this problem is easier than the original because of smoothness of the function $F$ as long as $1-m/2 >0.5$, and a simple Newton's gradient descent can solve it quickly and efficiently.

-In Theorem \ref{th algo}, we have shown that $F$ has a unique root $C_0$ and that the solution of the optimization problem \eqref{eq Start} is expressed analytically as a function of $C_0$.
-It is important to note that $F$ is a function from $\R$ to $\R$, and then computing $C_0$ using a root-finding algorithm, e.g. Newton's method, is a fast and accurate procedure.
+The case $m<1$ should be dealt with other optimization tools.
+As long as $m$ is not too close to zero, \eqref{eq def gamma} can be efficiently solved by using an adapted algorithm, such as a conjugate gradient descent using a dichotomous linear search and Fletcher-Reeves criteria (see e.g. \cite{Bredies2014,bredies2009regularization}).
 Our algorithm, which we call \mbox{\textit{$m$-power RLSR}}, uses these results to provide an efficient solution to regularized least squares regression with a variable regularization exponent~$m$~(see Algorithm 1).